lomnom/PI/README.md

 ### controlling
 Press `s` to save all calculated digits in "pi.txt".
 Press `p` to pause calculation.
-Press `c` to change from avg d/s to current d/s to avg s/d to current s/d.
+Press `c` to toggle between avg d/s, current d/s, avg s/d and current s/d.
 Press `q` to go to the quit screen, where you can press y/n to save/not save and press c to cancel.

 ## Screenshots: